A new option for working with your emotions!

 So, if expression is dangerous, you might take the other option in our restricted either/or scenario: you’d repress your anger and your shame and your fear.
 You might laugh and pretend not to be offended, or you might make an even uglier joke about your own clothing.
 Ha hah, you’re a good sport – you can take a joke!

 But.
-When you repress an emotion, you interfere with the basic operation of your emotional and neurological functioning.
+When you repress an emotion, you interfere with the basic operation of your emotional and neurological functioning (see Emotions are Action-Requiring Neurological Programs).
 In this instance, your anger arose for a very specific reason.
 It required that you perform a specific action to restore your voice, standpoint, and sense of self.
 You chose not to do that, and it was probably a good idea, socially speaking, because exploding at your friend might have ruined the party for everyone.

 But by merely repressing your appropriate anger, you’ve interfered with its natural progression, and because you didn’t perform any appropriate action, your anger will remain activated.
 You might paste a smile on your face and go get a drink and a snack, but for the rest of the night, you’ll repeat the situation in your head, and you’ll think of what you should have said, what you should have done, oh!
 Your repressed anger won’t relieve itself; in fact, it might become more intense, and your fear might increase, and your shame might become hyperactivated, and yow!